teeks99/inno-test/README.md

 [2](https://dl.bintray.com/boostorg/release/),
 [3](https://sourceforge.net/projects/boost/files/boost-binaries/)) for many
 years now.
-As long as I can remember, the longest part of the process (longer than actually building the libraries!) is packaging them up as inno setup installers.
+As long as I can remember, the longest part of the process (longer than actually building the libraries!) is packaging them up as [Inno Setup](http://www.jrsoftware.org/isinfo.php) installers.
 I've got a pretty good system now where I do a lot of the installer compiles in parallel, but it has always annoyed me that the inno setup compression seems to not be going very fast.
 I feel like file compression